DavidScobie/Machine_Learning/tutorials/registration/readme.md

 ```

 ## Other materials
 A series tutorials for image registration can be found in the [Learn2Reg tutorial](https://github.com/learn2reg/tutorials2019).

-For 3D examples of medical image registration using deep learning, see the [DeepReg](http://deepreg.net) package at [GitHub](https://github.com/DeepRegNet/DeepReg).
+For 3D medical image registration using deep learning, see the [DeepReg](http://deepreg.net) package at [GitHub](https://github.com/DeepRegNet/DeepReg).

-The local folder [tf1x](./tf1x) contains a fullly functional 2d version using TensorFlow 1
+The local folder [tf1x](./tf1x) contains a 2d version using TensorFlow 1.